 - Clinical data can be made available upon request.

-We offer a complimentary 30 minute consultation to any investigator interested in using the biorepository.
+We offer a complimentary 30 minute consultation to any investigator interested in using the core.
 If the investigator decides to use our services, they will be charged a $50 startup fee to cover the time involved in setting up the study in LIMS and REDCap.

 After the study is set up, the following costs per sample will apply (effective July 1, 2017).
 Custom or kit-based studies are charged at an hourly rate of $38 based on the specific requirements of the study.